Susmitasharma0003/Breast-Tumor-Classification/README.md

 # Breast-Tumor-Classification
-A machine learning project for classifying breast tumors as benign or malignant using the Wisconsin Breast Cancer Dataset.
+This project focuses on breast tumor classification using the Breast Cancer Wisconsin Dataset.
+Applied data preprocessing, visualization, and machine learning methods such as Logistic Regression, and SVM to classify tumors as benign or malignant.
+Model performance was analyzed using confusion matrix, precision, recall, and F1-score for better evaluation.